sola-st/CodeCureAgent/README.md

 ---

-## 📋 I. Requirements
+## I. Requirements

 Before you start using CodeCureAgent, ensure that your system meets the following requirements:

 - **Docker**: Version 20.04 or higher.
 For installation instructions, see the [Docker documentation](https://docs.docker.com/get-docker).
-- **VS Code**: Not a hard requirement but highly recommended.
-VS Code provides an easy way to interact with CodeCureAgent using Dev Containers (see the instructions below).
+- **VS Code**: VS Code provides an easy way to interact with CodeCureAgent using Dev Containers (see the instructions below).
 - **OpenAI Token and Credits**:
   - Create an account on the OpenAI website and purchase credits to use the API.
   - Generate an API token on the same website.